Ankit8969/Javascript-interview-question-sde-2/Performance/Pooling_WebSocket_SSE.md

+# All these things we are using when we want real time updated in our app or service.
+EG:
+- Messaging app
+- Stock trading platform
+- Notification service etc.

 # 🔹 1.
 Polling

 How it works: Client keeps sending requests every X seconds → “Do we have new posts?”